Toloka/docs/en/guide/faq/faq.md

 {% endcut %}

-{% cut "Tolokers completed the training successfully, but have poor results in the general task" %}

-During the training, Tolokers follow the task instructions and practice completing your tasks.
-Based on the training results, the requester can select Tolokers who did well enough to get access to the main pool.
-However, the mere fact that the Toloker completes your training pool successfully does not guarantee that they will continue to demonstrate high-quality performance.
-Tolokers who did well on the training but had inadequate results in the general task might have obtained correct training responses from other people.

-In addition to the training, be sure to set up [quality control rules](../concepts/control.md) in your main pools.
-This lets you control the quality throughout the task completion process.
-If the task requires that users send free-format responses or data files, use [non-automatic acceptance](../concepts/offline-accept.md) to pay for them only after reviewing the responses.

-{% endcut %}

 {% cut "The results include the responses of users who I banned" %}

 The results show the responses of all users, including those who are banned.
 To exclude their responses from the results, select the option **Exclude assignments by banned users**.
 It will delete the responses from users who were banned at the moment the results were downloaded, not when the pool was labeled.